Bandj026/BuildItYourself/README.md

 Build it yourself is a VR framework featuring a number of useful tools, designed to make it easy to create useful environments for education in VR.
 Built using Unity 2020.7.2f1.

+This repo is in active development, so items below may break at any time as they are updated.

 ### Current Featues
 - SteamVR-based, supports all PC VR headsets
 - Fully functional whiteboard